chiarabuoncuore/abremipainters/sparql.md

 title: SPARQL and LLM Prompts
 description: Techniques Used
 ---
-This section presents the SPARQL queries and large language model (LLM) prompts employed to check, select and enrich Charini and Michetti's information on Wikidata.
+This section presents the **SPARQL queries** and **Large Language Model (LLM) prompts** employed to check, select and enrich <a href="https://www.treccani.it/enciclopedia/marc-antonio-chiarini_%28Dizionario-Biografico%29/" target="_blank">Chiarini</a> and <a href="https://www.treccani.it/enciclopedia/francesco-paolo-michetti_%28Dizionario-Biografico%29/" target="_blank">Michetti</a>'s information on <a href="https://www.wikidata.org/wiki/Wikidata:Main_Page">Wikidata</a>.
 Our objective was to uncover gaps in Wikidata's coverage of such artists.
-To achieve this, we utilized three distinct prompting strategies (zero-shot prompt, few-shot prompt and chain-of-thought prompt), each designed to probe Wikidata’s existing records and generate supplementary RDF triples where omissions were detected.
+To achieve this, we utilized three distinct prompting strategies (<code class="language-plaintext highlighter-rouge">zero-shot prompt</code>, <code class="language-plaintext highlighter-rouge">few-shot prompt</code> and <code class="language-plaintext highlighter-rouge">chain-of-thought prompt</code>), each designed to probe Wikidata’s existing records and generate supplementary RDF triples where omissions were detected.

-**SPARQL QUERIES**
+## SPARQL Queries

-- *Query painter information by Name*
+### Query painter information by Name

 The first query allowed us to search for regional painters whose names included “Chiarini” or “Michetti”.

-Functions used: **FILTER, REGEX AND UNION, DISTINCT, LIMIT**
+Functions used: <code class="language-plaintext highlighter-rouge">FILTER</code>, <code class="language-plaintext highlighter-rouge">REGEX</code>, <code class="language-plaintext highlighter-rouge">UNION</code>, <code class="language-plaintext highlighter-rouge">DISTINCT</code>, <code class="language-plaintext highlighter-rouge">LIMIT</code>.

 ![Image1SPARQLquery](/abremipainters/assets/images/Immagine1.jpg)